petrelharp/pyslim/docs/tutorial.md

     nts.write_vcf(vcffile, individuals=sample_indivs[:5])
 ```

-Here we've just extracted genotypes for the first five individuals;
+Here we've just extracted genotypes for the first five individuals
-see below for what's going on in that code and what you probably
+(see [](sec_extracting_individuals) for more on this),
-actually want to do;
+and have not taken advantage of the options in {meth}`tskit.TreeSequence.write_vcf`
-see also {meth}`tskit.TreeSequence.write_vcf` for more options.
+that help make the output more useful.

 For instance, if you want to use the SLiM pedigree IDs for the names in the VCF file,
 we could do: